-Collaboration revenues decreased to \$0.2 million from \$6.7 million in the three months ended September 30, 2009 and 2008, respectively, and to \$6.1 million from \$24.7 million in the nine months ended September 30, 2009 and 2008, respectively.
-These revenues are related to reimbursement of our development expenses incurred pursuant to the King strategic alliance.
-Collaboration revenues were lower in the three and nine month periods of 2009 as compared to the same periods of 2008 primarily because the reimbursable expenses we incurred pursuant to the strategic alliance with King were lower.
+Collaboration revenues were \$0.7 million for the first quarter of 2010 and \$3.2 million for the first quarter of 2009.
+These revenues related to reimbursement of our development expenses incurred pursuant to the King strategic alliance.
+Collaboration revenues were lower in first quarter of 2010 as compared to the first quarter of 2009 primarily because the reimbursable expenses we incurred pursuant to the strategic alliance with King were lower from period to period.
+We incurred expenses of approximately \$0.5 million through the first quarter of 2010 for which we expect receipt of payment from King in the second quarter of 2010.

-We expect the amount and timing of collaboration revenue to fluctuate in relation to the amount and timing of the underlying research and development expenses, as well as the timing of the completion of King's review of submitted expenses.
+We expect the amount and timing of collaboration revenue to fluctuate in relation to the amount and timing of the underlying research and development expenses, as well as the timing of completion of King's review of submitted expenses.